If you’ve wanted to launch an online course then we’ve got a crash course for you. And we guarantee it’s a lot less scary than your driving test was.

 Here are a few “all-in-one” software platforms we recommend checking out.

-Mighty Networks is a website builder and white label community platform that lets you bring your community, online courses, and content together in one place, under your own brand and domain name, instantly available on web, iOS and Android.
+Mighty Networks is a cultural software platform that mixes together a website builder and white label community platform.
+It lets you bring your community, courses, content, and commerce together in one place, under your own brand and domain name, instantly available on web, iOS and Android.

 Teachable is an online course creation platform that sells itself as having painless customization with a focus on “easy-to use features and fewer tech headaches.”
 It is one of the most popular online course platforms out there today and provides a solid feature set.
 However, Teachable’s community features leave a lot to be desired.
 And their mobile app is only available on iPhone (which will ultimately limit your reach).